 Risk accompanies anything worth doing and, while they are minimal, I’d like to help you decrease whatever injury befalls you on your excursions.
 Please note that none of the information on this page is to be used in place of general medical care.
 Use common sense and seek medical attention whenever indicated.
 The information here does not cover all homeopathic remedies that might be indicated in your particular situation; it is merely an overview to help get you acquainted with some of the more common remedies.

 Stings & Bites:

 If the bite is from an insect, make sure the stinger is out of the body.
 Don’t use fingers to do this, as you could re-sting yourself.
-Use tweezers.
-[Insert tweezer here] You do have your emergency outdoor kit with you, right?
+You do have your emergency outdoor kit with you, right?
+If you have tweezers, use them; if not, scraping the site with a credit card or some other blunt instrument will work just fine.
 Then rinse the sting with cool water and take one of the homeopathic remedies indicated below.
 Remember that bees and wasps are not generally aggressive and only sting when they perceive a threat, like being hit or swatted at.

-If the bite is from any other kind of animal, treat it as you would the non-poisonous snake above.
-If you suspect the animal might be a carrier of rabies, seek medical attention immediately.
+If the bite is from any other kind of animal, wash the wound thoroughly with soap and water.
+If the skin is badly torn or the puncture is deep, if there is increased swelling or oozing, or if you suspect the animal might be a carrier of rabies, seek medical attention immediately.
 Although rabies is rare, it can be deadly.

 Homeopathic Remedies to Use for Bites and Stings:

 LEDUM is the first remedy to try, especially if the area is stinging, red and swollen and - especially - when the area feels cold to the touch but also better from a cold application, like an icepack.
 Ledum is also great for puncture wounds in general, like stepping on a tack.